omicsEye/omePath/README.md

 ### Output Files ###

-deepath generates two types of output files: data and visualization.
+omePath generates two types of output files: data and visualization.

 1. Data output file
     * ``enrichment_stats.tsv`` : This file contains all of the enrichment analysis results ordered by increasing q-value.